brunnurs/valuenet/README.md

 After you adapted the schema file, make sure to re-build your docker image as the schema file is built in (see [build_inference_docker.sh](docker/build_inference_docker.sh))

-### Run the infrastructure using docker-compose with the pre-built image or your own (recommended)
+### 1. _(recommended)_ Run inference & database docker image with docker-compose.
+You can use the pre-built image or build your own

 #### Setup a Google API token for Google Natural Language API